Sports Study Music Kids Site and Search Games Movies Fun Kids

 • The Greek mathematician Euclid studied prime numbers in 300BC.

 • The number 379009 is a prime number.
-It's also Google if you type into a calculator and look at it upside down!
+It also looks like the word Google if you type it into a calculator and look at it upside down!

-• Here is a interesting sequence of prime numbers in which all the digits involved have circles in them:
+• Here is a interesting sequence of prime numbers in which all of the digits have circles in them:

 The fundamental theorem of arithmetic says that any number can be expressed by a unique product of prime numbers.